 We are not prepared for the changes that our country is facing.
 The Climate Protection Policy of the Czech Republic specifies the objectives in the field of climate protection up to 2030, with a plan for low-emission development up to 2050.

-In addition to spruce and larch trees, trees with deeper root systems such as pines are struggling to survive changes in the local climate.
-Rising temperatures also lead to pest infestations and the continued degradation of forests.
+In addition to spruce and larch trees, trees with deeper root systems such as pines are struggling to survive changes in their local climate.
+Rising temperatures areleading to pest infestations and the continued degradation of forests.

-Lower-lying areas will continue to be especially vulnerable to agricultural droughts, which are exacerbated by soil degradation.
+Lower-lying areas will remain especially vulnerable to agricultural droughts, which are exacerbated by soil degradation.
 This will have significant impacts on the volume and quality of agricultural yields.

 Water resource management

-As a result of climate change and subsequent shifts in the distribution of precipitation, there will be a faster outflow of water from the landscape, which will reduce water levels in water bodies.
+Because of climate change and subsequent shifts in the distribution of precipitation, there will be a faster outflow of water from the landscape, which will reduce water levels in water bodies.
 The water will be warmer and be of lower quality.
 The demands on electricity consumption and the frequency of power outages will increase due to lack of water needed in the power sector.

 Understanding climate change05